BOLLE, D.

 By the 1890s, Bolle’s “Bazaar” was well established as a buyer of remaindered and second-hand stock, including large collections of movable titles.
 According to Lust en Leering (DBNL), by around 1895 his catalogue already featured Mijn Prettigste Boek and Als de Dieren konden Spreken!—both drawn directly from Raphael Tuck & Sons designs—as well as Een daagje in ’t bosch, an oblong quarto panorama adapted from Tuck’s A Day in the Forest: To Myrtle Grove Farm.
 The Dutch edition followed the panoramic fold-out format with three double-page pop-up scenes, closely mirroring its English source.
 These three titles illustrate Bolle’s tendency to reissue proven foreign novelties for Dutch readers.
 Although Bolle’s 1895 programme listed nine movable and novelty books, only one appears to have been newly issued that year; the remainder were probably acquired stock or projects that never reached print.

 After 1900, Bolle further expanded his list through strategic acquisition, purchasing six movable or novelty titles from the Haarlem publisher I. de Haan when that firm closed.
 While the specific titles have not been identified, de Haan’s catalogue suggests they were likely reissues of Dean & Son or Raphael Tuck designs, perhaps with minor adaptations for the Dutch market.
 From October 1901, he began issuing reprints under his own imprint, demonstrating his role as a remainder specialist within the Dutch book trade.
+Because De Haan had worked extensively with the Haarlem lithographic firm Emrik & Binger, Bolle’s acquisitions likely involved not only unsold stock but also reusable artwork, printing materials, or reproduction rights associated with these publications.
+Such transfers were common within the late nineteenth century Dutch book trade and allowed publishers like Bolle to continue issuing inexpensive movable and novelty books without bearing the full expense of newly commissioned illustration programs.

 A major relaunch occurred in late 1917, when Bolle advertised a new series titled Prentenboek met Beweegbare Platen in the Provinciale Overijsselsche en Zwolsche Courant on 29 November.
 The advertisement listed four titles: Voor Blondjes en Zwartjes, Twee Goede Vrienden, Mijn Prettigste Boek, and Als de Dieren konden Spreken!
 The latter two were reprints of Bolle’s 1890s adaptations of Raphael Tuck works, while Voor Blondjes en Zwartjes and Twee Goede Vrienden have not yet been definitively traced to their origins.
 Their chromolithographic style, page layout, and mechanical construction, however, strongly suggest connections to either Tuck or similar German productions of the period.